China’s Xi to meet Putin as Beijing seeks bolder global role

 Kuleba later tweeted that he and Qin “discussed the significance of the principle of territorial integrity.”
 Ukraine has listed Russia’s withdrawal from the occupied areas as the main condition for peace.

-“I underscored the importance of (Ukrainian President Volodymyr Zelenskyy’s)’s peace formula for ending the aggression and restoring just peace in Ukraine,” wrote Kuleba, who spoke the same day with U.S. Secretary of State Antony Blinken.
+“I underscored the importance of (Zelenskyy’s)’s peace formula for ending the aggression and restoring just peace in Ukraine,” wrote Kuleba, who spoke the same day with U.S. Secretary of State Antony Blinken.

 China last month called for a Ukraine cease-fire and peace talks between Kyiv and Moscow.
 Zelenskyy cautiously welcomed Beijing’s involvement but the overture appeared to go no further.